benjycui/introrx-chinese-edition/introrx.md

 ![Response metastream](http://i.imgur.com/HHnmlac.png)

 A metastream for responses looks confusing, and doesn't seem to help us at all.
 We just want a simple stream of responses, where each emitted value is a JSON object, not a 'Promise' of a JSON object.
 Say hi to [Mr. Flatmap](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md#rxobservableprototypeflatmapselector-resultselector): a version of `map()` than "flattens" a metastream, by emitting on the "trunk" stream everything that will be emitted on "branch" streams.
-Flatmap is not a "fix" and metastreams are not a bug, these are really the tools for dealing with asynchronous responses in FRP.
+Flatmap is not a "fix" and metastreams are not a bug, these are really the tools for dealing with asynchronous responses in Rx.

 ```javascript
 var responseStream = requestStream